drninkeo/webserver-time/README.md

 - The size of the time display can be changed variably using the scroll wheel
 - Switching the arrangement (vertical or horizontal) is done by holding down the time display (2.5 seconds!)
 - A switch in the script header can be used to turn the time display on mobile devices and the date on and off
+- When you log in as admin, an update check occurs

 ## History:

+### Version 2.5d

+- Daily update check for admin

 ### Version 2.5b